UM-ARM-Lab/conq_python/README.md

 cd conq_python
 pip install .  # installs in editable mode so your IDE knows where the conq_python packages are
 ```
+## Examples

+The `conq_python` package currently provides on a few pieces of functionality on top of the Spot SDK.
+For examples of what you can do directly with the Spot SDK, see the extensive set of [Spot SDK examples](https://github.com/boston-dynamics/spot-sdk/tree/master/python/examples).

 ## Additional setup for demos